Australian banks begin lowering mortgage stress test rates

 ANZ told clients on Friday that its new floor rate for retail lending would fall to 5.50% from Monday, according to a marketing memo seen by Reuters.

-A spokeswoman for Commonwealth Bank of Australia (CBA.AX) said the bank was in the process of reviewing its own testing rate.
+A spokeswoman for Commonwealth Bank of Australia said the bank was in the process of reviewing its own testing rate, while representatives from National Australia Bank did not return an emailed request for comment.

-In an emailed statement, a spokeswoman for National Australia Bank (NAB.AX) said “now is the right time to change the approach to how the affordability rate floor is determined, given the continuing low interest rate environment.”
-She did not reveal the new testing rate applied by the bank.

 The central bank, however, said it does not expect a material pick-up in borrowing.